othomantegazza/eda-class/outline.md

 # 01 - Let's make an histogram

+Read the data into an R object and store it into a variable.

 ## Load the data in an R object and store it in a variable

 Sorry, this part might be a bit boring, but R is the tool for data science.